Go for the Five

 What happens next is the surprising climax of “Go for the Five,” a fictitious feature film screenplay written by Tom Lough for his Writers Guild Foundation screenwriting fellowship project.

-Thank you for your interest in “Go for the Five.”
+Thank you for your interest.

 Tom Lough